MorphSeg/Motliere/README.md

 - **Rémi** - [Gitlab](https://gitlab.com/users/e23b509c/contributed)

 ## Acknowledgments
+- We made this package during our internship at LS2N at the University of Nantes

-- For more information you can read this [paper](https://gitlab.com/m1atal/ter/-/blob/main/TER_2024_Rapport.pdf) (it's in french).
+- For more information you can read our [report](https://gitlab.com/m1atal/ter/-/blob/main/TER_2024_Rapport.pdf) made during our 1st year master research project. (it's in french).
 - We would like to thanks our
-- academic advisor and friend for support and help tough the realisation of the project
+- academic advisor and friends for support and help tough the realisation of the project